The Absurdity of Humanity

 "All knowledge comes from experience; everything else is just information."
 (Albert Einstein)

 It’s a rare person that takes time out of one’s day to meditate, to dwell in benevolence.
-Silence (peace), gratitude, compassion, forgiveness etc.….
-Yet if you added up our malevolent thoughts — angry thoughts, fearful thoughts, vain thoughts, regretful thoughts, gossipy thoughts, sad thoughts, critical thoughts, judgmental thoughts, worrisome thoughts, etc…. those type of thoughts add up to years of our life.
-They call a yogi a seer, as the goal of yoga is enlightenment, and this means “to see.”
-Because it’s only when you are able to see the sick discrepancy in benevolent and malevolent thoughts that you can shift your mind state.
+Silence (peace), gratitude, compassion, forgiveness, etc. Yet if you added up our malevolent thoughts (anger, fear, vanity, regret, gossip, sadness, criticism, judgment, worry, etc.), they would add up to years of our lives.
+They call a yogi a seer, as the goal of yoga is enlightenment, and this means "to see."
+Because it's only when you are able to see the sick discrepancy in benevolent and malevolent thoughts that you can shift your mental state.
 This seeing is called awareness, and this is the first important step.
 Now the real work begins, as we have become comfortable, even addicted to the place our mind dwells.
 I once heard of a Harvard study that said over 80% of the thoughts we have are the same thoughts we have every single day.
-This means our mind state is our greatest addiction.
+This means our mental state is our greatest addiction.
 Breaking addictions is not easy, as withdrawal symptoms are tremendously painful.
 Yet considering our own medical community is telling us that over 85% of physical disease is coming from mental stress, if our goal is health and wellness, we have to break our addiction.
 Where can one get support in this difficult and healing process?
 Our yoga class, of course.
 This is the purpose of a yoga class.
 It is a community of like-minded people who support each other in a benevolent mind state.

-You will not solve problems and heal relationships (including the relationship you have with yourself) with loose hamstrings, the perfect triangle pose, handstands, big muscles or a thin waist, not even a beautiful face and a fat bank account.
-You solve problems with benevolent qualities like gratitude, forgiveness, compassion and empathy, gentleness, humility etc….
-Now we are being told by modern medicine these qualities are responsible for most health, as these benevolent qualities reduce stress.
-These are the qualities all great beings demonstrated.
-Why do we spend so much time overdeveloping our muscles and beautifying our face, thinning our waist and stretching our hamstrings or chasing after money and status?
+You will not solve problems and heal relationships (including the relationship you have with yourself) with loose hamstrings, the perfect triangle pose, handstands, big muscles, or a thin waist, not even a beautiful face and a fat bank account.
+You solve problems with benevolent qualities like gratitude, forgiveness, compassion and empathy, gentleness, humility, etc. Now we are being told by modern medicine these qualities are responsible for most health, as these benevolent qualities reduce stress.
+These are the qualities all great beings demonstrate.
+Why do we spend so much time overdeveloping our muscles and beautifying our face, thinning our waist and stretching our hamstrings, or chasing after money and status?
 None of these things brings us wellness (health and fulfillment).
 This is what humans have done throughout history, and throughout history, the exact root of all our ills has not changed, and neither has our condition.
-One reason for this is, we have been taught math, history and science yet we were never taught the largest factor in affecting our condition is the place where our mind dwells.
+One reason for this is, we have been taught math, history, and science yet we were never taught the largest factor in affecting our condition is the place where our mind dwells.
 Why are our schools and communities not teaching us this?
-I feel the biggest reason is, our mind state is our largest addiction, and breaking addictions is tremendously difficult, and most people do not want to experience this difficulty.
+I feel the biggest reason is, our mental state is our largest addiction, and breaking addictions is tremendously difficult, and most people do not want to experience this difficulty.
 Yet if the goal is wellness, we have no choice.

 Here’s a little practice and a super-sweet beginning.